Best 15 Vegan Iodine Sources For Your Kids

 Calories are more likely to be stored as fat when a person's metabolism slows down, resulting in weight gain.

 It's crucial to remember that weight growth isn't always indicative of a lack of iodine.
-When a rise in weight cannot be explained by other factors, it may just be a symptom.
+When other factors cannot explain a rise in weight, it may just be a symptom.
 A more prevalent cause of weight gain is eating too many calories or not exercising enough.

 The thyroid gland is a small, butterfly-shaped gland near the front of the neck.
 It produces thyroid hormones in response to a signal from the thyroid-stimulating hormone.